 The WPF Diagram control allows users to quickly create and edit flowcharts, organizational charts, UML diagrams, swim lane charts, mind maps, floor plans, and more within their applications.

-Create mind map diagrams with a built-in, automatic layout algorithm, which allows you to define which node should be at the center and which nodes should be placed around the center node in the diagram surface automatically.
+Create mind map diagrams with a built-in, automatic layout algorithm to define a central node that represents an idea or a concept and other nodes to be placed around it.

-Visualize any graphical object using nodes, which can also be arranged and manipulated on a diagram page.
+Visualize any graphical object using nodes that can also be arranged and manipulated on a diagram page.